-I’ve been asking myself a bunch of questions lately like: how do I come before God when I pray?
+I’ve been asking myself a bunch of questions lately, questions like, How do I come before God when I pray?
 What would be the first thing that would come out of my mouth if I saw God with my own eyes?
 Do I trust God enough with my problems to come before Him on my knees instead of trying to change things in the flesh?

 “For my thoughts are not your thoughts, neither are your ways my ways, saith the Lord” Isaiah 55:8

 Hearing the testimonies of the staff and what they willing left behind to follow Christ is mind blowing.
-Also, hearing field reports of individuals giving their life to become a missionary and suffer in the flesh to preach the gospel in an unreached village, having only the cross before them.
-Giving their whole life, holding nothing back.
-Then hearing the amount of people that are baptized and added to the church, to God’s kingdom, daily and all the lives that are transformed for eternity.
+Also, hearing field reports of individuals giving their life to become a missionary and suffer in the flesh to preach the gospel in an unreached village, having only the cross before them, giving their whole life, holding nothing back.
+Then hearing the amount of people that are baptized and added to the church daily, and all the lives that are transformed for eternity.
 It is challenging me to not hold on to anything besides the cross and trust God with everything and every detail of my life, to follow Him wherever He leads me and evaluate myself in the light of eternity.
 What will have truly mattered in my life?

 I can build a reputation if I want.
 I can become famous for something and use up all my time and efforts for that.
-There are so many options in this world of dreams to follow but it will all come to an end sooner or later.
+There are so many different dreams to chase but it will all come to an end sooner or later.
 I want to invest in something that will last.
-I want to be a good steward with the time, resources and talents God has intrusted me with.
-I don’t want to chase after dreams that will end and wake up at the end of my days to find empty hands to present to Jesus.
+I want to be a good steward with the time, resources and talents God has entrusted me with.
+I don’t want to chase after dreams that will end and wake up at the end of my days with empty hands to present to Jesus.
 I want all of my life to belong to Jesus, because holding back is not worth it.
 There is no better place to be than in the center of God’s will even when I don’t understand His ways or see the whole picture.